 This multimedia, contemporary craft gallery specializes in gifts and items for the home.
 Hosts a number of receptions throughout the year featuring local and regional artists.

-The gallery's proceeds—with pieces by local artists ranging from sculpture and jewelry to acrylics—go to Dragonfly Village, which provides supportive housing to those in need.
+The gallery's proceeds—with pieces by local artists ranging from sculpture and hand blown glass to acrylics—go to Dragonfly Village, which provides transitional housing to homeless and low-income people.

 A visual arts center founded by noted artist and art educator Andrew Rush.
 Featuring a year-round schedule of exhibitions by students, associates, faculty, and nationally recognized guest artists in a variety of 2-D and 3-D mediums.

 Known for its vast inventory of vintage, classic, and contemporary photography and museum-quality exhibitions, Etherton Gallery also features paintings, prints, and mixed-media by top local and regional artists.

 Fire Ranch Glassworks creates original glass art, including botanical sculptures, vases, urns, and Venetian eggs.
 Features works by owners and artists Richard Hornby and Linda Allyn, as well as the works of other glass artists.

 7000 E. Tanque Verde Rd., Ste.
 16., 520-202-3888